The Insider’s Guide to Password Spraying, Brute Force & Credential Stuffing Attacks

 Let’s start with brute-force attacks.
 Brute-force is defined by Merriam-Webster as “relying on or achieved through the application of force, effort, or power in usually large amounts instead of more efficient, carefully planned, or precisely directed methods.”
 In this sense, brute-force authentication attacks can be thought of as an attack that employs overwhelming force to determine valid credentials.
 Typically, brute-force attacks will target a single account identifier (username, email address, etc.) with large lists of possible passwords, attempting each in succession until the correct password is determined, the account is locked out, the attack is mitigated, or the threat actor abandons her efforts.

 We frequently use brute-force attacks on pentests.
 First, I create a base wordlist through both manual and automated means, with something like CeWL and some open-source intelligence (OSINT).
 This base wordlist is then mangled with either Hashcat or John the Ripper and some select rule sets.
-The process of mangling involves creating variations of the words on the wordlist that include commonly used “complexity”, such as capitalizing the first letter, adding “!” to the end, or appending 1 or the current year “2020”.
+The process of mangling involves creating variations of the words in the wordlist that include commonly used “complexity”, such as capitalizing the first letter, adding “!” to the end, or appending 1 or the current year “2020”.

 There are lots of tools that come in handy when performing authentication attacks, including: